 In accordance with different martyrologies and menologion, the persecution included the burning of a church that held numerous Christians on Christmas Day.

 The event took place when the emperor Maximian returned with a victory over Ethiopians in 304 AD.
 This occurs after they have refused to sacrifice to idols during Christmas Mass in order to thank god for the victory he has got.
 Later on, Maximian and his soldiers entered the church and told the Christians they could escape the punishment if they only renounced Christ.

 The Christian priest Glycerius answeres that Christians will never “renounce their faith, even under the threat of their torture” Maximian orders for his to be burning to death.
-For the ones that their burning did not occur in the church, are captured and
+For the ones that their burning did not occur in the church, are captured and torture to death.

 The only one who manages to escape the burning in the church was called bishop Anthimos who unfortunately got captured and beheaded.
 The number of martyrs was 20,000 and may be apocryphal. moreover, the martyrs of Nicomedia continue to be honored with feast days.